Meet the Staff

 Casa de Pilatos, Sevilla, 2017

 I have always felt passionate about writing and met Kitty Axelson-Berry in 1997 at a workshop she was leading on Bereavement Book writing.
-The first and most arduous project I undertook was a memoir of my late mother, entitled Learning to Speak (1999).
+The first and most arduous project I undertook was a Bereavement Book/memoir of my late mother, entitled Learning to Speak (1999).
 Throughout the process, I learned the far-reaching, therapeutic benefits of writing and bookmaking.
-Through Kitty and her non-profit American Tribute Center (ATC), I volunteered to create a Tribute Book for the bereaved family of a 9/11 victim.
-This book, entitled Sands of Pearl, was published by ATC (2004) and given to the family as a gift.
+Through Axelson-Berry and her non-profit American Tribute Center (ATC), I volunteered to create a Tribute Book for the bereaved family of a 9/11 victim.
+This book, entitled Sands of Pearl, was published by ATC (2004) and given pro-bono to the family as a gift.
 One thing led to the next, and it was clear to me that working at Modern Memoirs was a true calling.

 To encourage others and to keep my own craft alive, I hosted First Person!
 First Night!, a monthly public reading event for memoirists, held here at the Modern Memoirs office for over 13 years.
-I recently published an anthology of these writers, entitled The Reader's Chair (2018).
-When not at work, I’m usually swimming, writing, or dancing—currently modern dance, Kazdance, jazz, Sevillanas, and improvisational movement.
+Modern Memoirs published my anthology of these writers, entitled The Reader's Chair (2018).
+In 2025, collaborating with an artist, I created a poetry/art book entitled The Deep Dark Light (Modern Memoirs, Inc.).

-Liz sonnenberg
+Liz Sonnenberg

 Genealogist